MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### Reusability

 Defining variables allows you to reuse them multiple times within a query.

-In the following example, a list of `WindStorms` is defined and used to filter the `StormEvents` table.
-If you want to add another type of wind storm to the query, just add it to the list of `WindStorms` instead of modifying the query itself.
+In the following query, a list of `WindStorms` is defined and used to filter the `StormEvents` table.
+To add another type of wind storm to the query, just add it to the list of `WindStorms`.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA12PwQqDQAxE735F8KTgH5QeC17sRaGHUkrQ4G6pScmuFqEfX7vais1tMm+G5E4eTpab0ot2DvbQjIydrZNzBNPElShjI3EGizY9N6Tug4dgnM1GIexE+AfmvaqtkekL5LY1m0TpVbhdVkuqQLVMsLJhfUl3UTjwMBB7F73gaUgJgqzGB4FlSNY3UhCdzSOqorcDgUF3RR432FT0ULlR7deq7C/4Bhq91F4hAQAA" target="_blank">Run the query</a>